Ultra Red Trachy Brain

 Trachyphyllia Brain Coral Care

 Trachyphyllia Brain Corals are found in the islands of the Indo-Pacific including Fiji, Tonga, Solomon Islands, and the Great Barrier Reef.
-Our Trachys typically come from Australia.
+Our Trachys typically come from Australia or Indonesia.

 Low light translates to about 30-50 PAR